Workshops

 Workshop 1: Training for Effective Conservation Translocations

-This will be run by members of the IUCN SSC Conservation Translocation Specialist Group
+This four-day workshop will be run by members of the IUCN SSC Conservation Translocation Specialist Group

 Date: 3-6 September 2026